 Commonly known as TENS, this type of pain therapy is sometimes effective.
 It makes use of electrical current stimulation to reduce pain.
 During the process, the pain management specialist transports a low-voltage electrical current via electrodes to an area close to the painful part of your body.
-Electrodes are placed on top of skin and from there they arouse the nerves in the hurting area to transmit signals to the brain.
-These signals mess up the normal pain signals, resulting to pain relief.
+Electrodes are placed on top of the skin and from there they arouse the nerves in the hurting area to transmit signals to the brain.
+These signals mess up the normal pain signals, resulting in pain relief.

 TENS is a rather common kind of pain removal therapy and is so great for masking diabetic neuropathy pain.
 It is sometimes used by pain management health experts to block lumbar spine pain, although it is less effective and not highly recommended.

 The working mechanism entails blockage of pain signals to the brain via bioelectric therapy.
 This type of therapy also arouses the body to produce endorphins or chemicals that reduce or eliminate painful feelings.
 Bioelectric therapy has more applications than Tens as it can be used to treat both acute and chronic pain.
 If you have headaches, muscle aches, back pain, arthritic pain, TMJ dental issue or diabetic neuropathy among other diseases, your pain management New Jersey expert will offer bioelectric therapy.
 For temporary pain relief or total pain treatment, bioelectric therapy can be so successful.
 It is even a more effective pain management plan when combined with pain killers.
 As it is reliable, it can allow a patient to take fewer oral medicines and still experience pain relief.

 Non-medical techniques your pain management doctor may suggest